 When we act out of our Wounded Self, this can lead us to forming addictions or to trying to control or dominate people.
 It can lead us to lash out in anger and rage or to totally isolate ourselves out of fear and extreme anxiety.
-It can cause us to make impulsive, rash, and unwise or unloving decisions.
+And it can cause us to make impulsive, rash, and unwise or unloving decisions.

-All of us get stuck in our Wounded Self sometimes, but when we regularly get stuck there, we need to work on healing ourselves so that we can connect with our Wise Selves again and stop acting out of fear and anger.
+All of us get stuck in our Wounded Self sometimes.
+But when we regularly get stuck there, we need to work on healing ourselves so that we can connect with our Wise Selves again and stop acting out of fear and anger.